 Where the proceeds are retained by, or used to the benefit of, the University there should be no expectation that he or she should undertake an additional Programmed Activity in order to qualify for pay progression.
 The utilisation of additional Programmed Activities should be subject to agreement between the clinical academic consultant, the University employer and the honorary NHS employer.
 Schedule 7 Premium Time Shall apply.
 Schedule 8 On-Call Rotas Shall apply.
 Schedule 9 Provisions Governing The Relationship Between NHS Work, Private Practice and Fee Paying Services Shall apply, except that the substantive employer's rules about undertaking private practice may also apply.
 Schedule 10 Fee Paying Services Shall apply.
 Any separate Fee Paying Services undertaken explicitly on behalf of the academic employer will be exempt from NHS rules.
 Schedule 11 Principles Governing Receipt of Additional Fees Shall apply.
 Any separate Fee Paying Services undertaken explicitly on behalf of the academic employer will be exempt from NHS rules.
 Schedule 12 Other Conditions of Employment Shall apply, except that paragraph 2 will not normally apply.
-Schedules 13 - 15 Salary and Pay Thresholds Clinical academic pay is covered by the substantive contract Schedule 16 Pay Supplements Shall apply, except that: all payable supplements, including (where appropriate) London weighting and Recruitment or Retention Premia, will be paid by the substantive employer.
+Schedules 13 - 14 Salary Clinical academic pay is covered by the substantive contract.
+Schedule 15 Pay Thresholds Shall apply.
+The pay progression process shall be a joint decision, agreed between the substantive employer and the honorary employer.
+100 Schedule 16 Pay Supplements Shall apply, except that: all payable supplements, including (where appropriate) London weighting and Recruitment or Retention Premia, will be paid by the substantive employer.
 Any Recruitment and Retention Premia will be jointly agreed on appointment or as part of the integrated Job Planning process.
 Paragraphs 9 to 15 shall not apply.
 Schedule 17 Pension Arrangements Clinical academics who are continuing contributors to the NHSPS shall have the option to contribute to the USS or to remain in the NHSPS, subject to the terms of that scheme.
 Schedule 18 Leave and Public Holidays Does not apply, except that: Leave entitlement for clinical academics will be determined by the University employer, but should be no less favourable than that available in the NHS; and The timing of leave will need to be agreed in advance with both employers.
 Schedule 19 Termination of Employment Shall apply.
 Schedule 20 Incorporated General Council Conditions of Service The contract does not change any existing applicability of General Whitley Council provisions.
 Schedule 21 Model Provisions for Expenses - NHS Consultants Shall apply, except that: only costs incurred during the course of carrying out duties under the honorary contract may be claimed.
-Schedule 22 Locum Consultants Shall apply Schedule 24 Maternity Leave and Pay (Temporary schedule) Shall not apply.
-I .
+Schedule 22 Locum Consultants Shall apply

+Schedule 24 Maternity Leave and Pay (Temporary schedule) Shall not apply.
 Schedule 25 Employment Break Scheme (Temporary Schedule) Shall not apply Schedule 26 Redundancy Pay (Temporary Schedule) Shall not apply Schedule 27 Caring for Children and Adults (Temporary Schedule) Shall not apply Schedule 28 Flexible working arrangements (Temporary Schedule) Shall not apply Schedule 29 Balancing Work and Personal Life (Temporary Schedule) Shall not apply

-Schedule 24 Maternity leave and pay (temporary schedule)
+Schedule 24 Maternity leave and pay (temporary schedule)^{25,}